gvelinov/simple-user/readme.md

 ## Simple User management system

-This is a simple web app written on Laravel.
+This is a simple web app for user management, written on Laravel.
 It allows user management with initial RBAC functionality.
 There are two ways to start the app - using docker-compose or manually (on configured LAMP).
 As a requirements - PHP7, Apache 2.4, MySQL 5.7.